MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/virtual-directories.md

 ### Retrieving virtual directories for a Web Site

-The virtual directories that belong to a web site can retrieved by providing the website id in the GET request.
+The virtual directories that belong to a web site can be retrieved by providing the website id in the GET request.
 [Web site](sites.md) resources contain the link required to access their virtual directories in their [HAL](hal.md).

 Listing the virtual directories of a website. **GET** */api/webserver/virtual-directories?website.id={website_id}*
 ```